 - Do you want to download driver software and realistic icons for your devices?

 Here select No, let me choose what to do.
 Click Save changes.

 2] Prevent Installation or Updating using Group Policy Editor

 Type gpedit.msc in start search and hit Enter to open Group Policy Editor.

 Navigate to Computer Configuration > Administrative Templates > System > Device Installation > Device Installation.

-3] Using Windows Registry
+3] Block automatic driver updates using Windows Registry

 If your Windows does not have Group Policy, you can navigate to the following key in Windows Registry: